By Gitonga Njeru, Mongabay

 Kenya recently restricted trade in two endemic viper species.
 But can a country riddled with corruption stop the trafficking before it’s too late for the snakes?

 Early this year Kenyan authorities placed tight new restrictions on the trade and export of several snake species, including the Kenya horned viper (Bitis worthingtoni) and the Mt.
 Kenya Bush Viper (Atheris desaixi).

 The two snake species are regularly trafficked abroad for the pet trade as well as for luxury food and medical research.

-Authorities say criminal networks regularly bribe officials and are investigating whether politicians may be involved in the trade.
+According to Mongabay reporter in Kenya, authorities say criminal networks regularly bribe officials and are investigating whether politicians may be involved in the trade.

 Nevertheless, the Kenyan government appears to be taking a hard line against viper trafficking, cracking down on smugglers and ramping up international cooperation to fight viper trafficking.

 Early this year Kenyan authorities tightened restrictions on the trade and export of several snake species, including two of the world’s deadliest vipers.
 The decision follows a resolution to list the two species under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) at a meeting in South Africa last September and October.

 The species in question are the Kenya horned viper (Bitis worthingtoni) and the Mt.
 Kenya bush viper or Ashe’s viper (Atheris desaixi).
 The snakes have been finding their way to zoos and pet shops in Europe, the United States, Mexico, and China.
 The venom is also extracted for research on chronic diseases and drug development and to manufacture certain medicines.